 Let’s take a look at some of the most asked questions about hiking Sedona View Trail in Sedona.

 Sedona View Trail is short but relatively steep and surprisingly rocky.
-It could be rated as easy by some hikers but to others it will be rated as moderate.
+It will be rated as easy by regular hikers but Sedona View Trail could be rated as moderately difficult for beginner or less experienced hikers.

 Yes Sedona View Trail is a dog friendly hike in Sedona.
 Dogs must be kept on a short leash at all times but they are permitted to explore all areas around Airport Mesa, including the vortex site and scenic vista.